 Born in Minnesota in 1953, Sven Steinmo’s first language was, naturally enough, Norwegian.
 He has been trying to figure out Americans ever since.
-He has since lived and worked in a number of countries around the world including: Britain, Sweden, France, Israel, Italy, Germany, Japan, and Norway.
+He has since lived and worked in a number of countries around the world including Italy, Britain, Sweden, France, Israel, Germany, Japan, and Norway.
 It hasn’t helped much.

-Steinmo teaches courses on political economy, comparative politics and American government (which he still doesn't really understand).
-He holds the Chair in Public Policy and Political Economy at the European University Institute (EUI) in Florence, Italy, and is a Senior Research Fellow at Nuffield College, Oxford University, as well as an "Honorary Professor" at the University of Southern Denmark.
-He has also been a researcher or visiting professor at many different institutions around the world including: The Max Planck Institute, Koln, Germany; the University of Tokyo; Science Po, University of Bordeaux, France; Gothenberg University, Sweden; and Copenhagen Business School.
-He is currently on leave from the University of Colorado.
+Steinmo teaches courses on political economy, comparative politics, and American government.
+He is currently a professor of Political Science at the University of Colorado.
+Previously he held the Chair in Public Policy and Political Economy at the European University Institute (EUI) in Florence, Italy, and was Robert Schuman Research Professor at the Schuman Center for Advanced Study.
+He has also been a Senior Visiting Scholar at Nuffield College, Oxford University.
+He has also been a researcher or visiting professor at many different institutions around the world including: The Copenhagen Business School, The Max Planck Institute, Koln, Germany; the University of Tokyo; Science Po, University of Bordeaux, France; Gothenburg University, Sweden.

 Steinmo has also worked as a management consultant for a variety of international firms including, AT+T, Disney, General Motors, and Whirlpool.
-Before entering academia he was a partner or sole proprietor in several small companies.
-As a very young man he worked as a carpenter as well as a roustabout in the North Sea Oil fields.
+Before entering academia, he was a partner or sole proprietor in several small companies.
+As a very young man, he worked as a carpenter as well as a roustabout in the North Sea Oil fields.